Daviddlh1/Daviddlh1/README.md

 #### What did I learn?

-I practice with the entire stack I've been learning for a about a year ago and react-redux hooks.
+I practiced with the entire stack I've been learning for a about a year ago and react-redux hooks.

 ### Netflix Clone